The-AVR/AVR-2022/content/en/vehicle-management-computer/connecting-to-the-jetson/_index.md

 ## Serial

 Another method of logging in to your Jetson is over a serial connection.
-To do this, you'll need a serial client such as PuTTy.
+To do this, you'll need a serial client.

+### Windows

+For Windows, we recommend PuTTy.
 Go to [this page](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) and download and install the `putty-64bit-<version>-installer.msi` file.